osxmidi/LinVst/Detailed-Guide/README.md

 Having memory in 2 (or more) different motherboard memory banks may result in better performance then if the memory was just in one bank (interleaved memory).

+Wineserver opens and accesses files in /tmp/.wine-uid.

+/tmp/.wine-uid can be mounted in memory (rather than using the standard disk based /tmp) for whenever Wineserver accesses /tmp/.wine-uid, which may help with xruns.

+The uid is usually 1000, obtain uid using id -u and if it isn't 1000 then replace the 3 occurances of the 1000 number in the below echo line with the new number.

+For example, if the uid is 500 then the below echo line would be

+echo "tmpfs /tmp/.wine-500 tmpfs mode=0700,uid=500,gid=500,nosuid,x-mount.mkdir=0700 0 0" | sudo tee -a /etc/fstab

+For non systemd systems

+echo "tmpfs /tmp/.wine-1000 tmpfs mode=0700,uid=1000,gid=1000,nosuid,x-mount.mkdir=0700 0 0" | sudo tee -a /etc/fstab

+and then reboot

+sudo reboot

+verify with findmnt /tmp

 Wineserver can be set to a higher priority which may have an effect on cpu load and system response on some systems/setups/plugins.

 Wineserver can have it's priority level changed from normal to high or very high (root password needed), by right clicking on wineserver in System Monitor (start winecfg first to activate wineserver in System Monitor).